 Larvae

-Fly larvae are usually soft-bodied and legless, and except for aquatic species, they have poorly developed heads.
-There’s a lot of variation in their coloring.
-Aquatic species breathe through a tube located at the tip of the abdomen, raising it above the surface of the water like a snorkel.
-Non-aquatic species, which is most of them, live in either the soil or decaying matter or are parasites of other wildlife.
+Fly larvae are usually soft-bodied and legless, and aquatic species have poorly developed heads.
+Aquatic species breathe through a tube at the tip of the abdomen, raising it above the water’s surface like a snorkel.
+Most flies are non-aquatic and live in either the soil or decaying matter or are parasites of other wildlife.

 Larvae feed nonstop.
-As they get larger, they outgrow their skin and, depending on the species, will shed it (molt) three to eight times.² When they’ve molted for the last time, they move away from their food source to pupate within their hardened outer skin or in a cocoon made of soil or silk, or both.
+As they get larger, they outgrow their skin and, depending on the species, shed it (molt) three to eight times.
+When they’ve molted for the last time, they move away from their food source to pupate within their hardened outer skin or in a cocoon made of soil, silk, or both.
 When they emerge, they’re fully formed adults and soon ready to start mating.

 Lifespan

-The complete lifespan of deer flies and horse flies is two or three years, but only thirty to sixty days of that is spent as an adult.
+The lifespan of deer flies and horse flies is two or three years, but only thirty to sixty days of that is spent as an adult.
 House Flies go through their entire life cycle in about thirty days, spending about twenty-five days as adults.
 Fruit flies spend a week or two as larvae and pupae, then forty to fifty days as adults.
 Most flies overwinter as larvae or pupae.
-The adults usually die, although some survive by hibernating in a warm place, including homes or attics from which they may make a surprise winter appearance.
+Adults usually die, although some survive by hibernating in warm places, including homes or attics, where they may make a surprise winter appearance.

 Behavior

 There are some exceptions, but most flies are active in the daytime.
-Adults can easily be spotted as they go about their daily business.
-Some buzz around flowers, sipping nectar.
+Many adults go unnoticed, but some can easily be spotted as they go about their daily business.
+There are those that buzz around flowers, sipping nectar.
 Others perch on foliage, waiting for prey to pass by.
 Sometimes, as with mosquitoes, humans are among their game.
-(It would only take 1,200,000 mosquito bites to totally drain our blood, so be very careful out there!)
+(It would take only 1,200,000 mosquito bites to totally drain our blood, so be very careful out there!)
 If Mosquitoes Love You, It’s in Your Genes

 Habitat

 There’s hardly any environment or organic matter that flies don’t live in or on.
 The larvae of aquatic species are found in lakes, ponds, rivers, puddles, swamps, marshes, birdbaths—even brackish water.
 Some larvae burrow into sediment on the bottom, while others live in water-plant stems, leaves, and roots.
-Non-aquatic species live in soil, in fungi, on plants, under bark, in garbage, and dead or alive animal tissues.
-There are even some, the larvae of the Petroleum Fly, Helaeomyia petrolei, that live in pools of crude oil, feeding on insects that fall into them.
+Non-aquatic species live in soil and fungi, on plants, under bark, in garbage, and in dead or alive animal tissues.
+Some, the larvae of the Petroleum Fly, Helaeomyia petrolei, live in pools of crude oil, feeding on insects that fall into them.

 Food sources

 Both male and female adults feed on a wide variety of foods, including nectar, sap, living or decaying plant or animal matter, other insects, and dung.
 Females of some species, such as mosquitoes, drink blood.
-Hessian flies eat grass.
+Hessian Flies, Mayetiola destructor, eat grass.
 Some, like crane flies, don’t eat at all as adults.

 Predators

-Birds, bats, insects, and spiders prey on adult flies.
-Larvae are prey for fish and other aquatic life.
+Birds, bats, insects, and spiders prey on adult flies, and larvae are prey for fish and other aquatic life.

 There’s no denying that despite their benefits to the world, flies are disease vectors.
-Flies that feed on garbage and carcasses inadvertently collect disease organisms on their bodies as they do their daily business.
-Those pathogens are then transferred to whatever the flies touch or feed on, including our foods.
-That’s a potential problem if the fly that landed on a hotdog at a picnic previously foraged in a dead animal.
+Those that feed on garbage and carcasses inadvertently collect disease organisms on their bodies.
+Pathogens are then transferred to whatever the flies touch or feed on, including our foods.
+If a fly that landed on a hotdog at a picnic had previously foraged in a dead animal, that’s a potential problem.

 Flies can also spread germs to humans when they bite.
 Fortunately, most people in the U.S. don’t develop symptoms greater than short-lived pain or an itch.
 We also have accessible medical care should we need it.
 But, in many parts of the world, fly-transmitted diseases take a tragic toll, causing unimaginable human suffering and millions of deaths each year.